 A solid foundation with your website helps you with fundraising because it increases the number of people who know about your organization through the internet.
 We must take on the responsibility for the evangelization of this “digital continent”, as Pope Benedict called it.
 Your website is a fresh haven to attract the millions of people who use the internet each day to find answers to their questions.

-The key to increasing donations is to attract more people’s attention to your work and to have them keep coming back.
-Your website can do this 24/7 and at a large scale.
+The key to increase donations is to attract more people’s attention to your work and to have them keep coming back.
+Your website can do this 24/7 and on a large scale.
 With so many people looking to the internet for answers, you can point them to the right answers.
 Catholic answers.